Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-### Step 10: On Remote Staging - Copy over the Local Drupal files directory
+### Step 10: On Remote Production - Copy over the Local Drupal files directory

-This `files` directory should be on your local laptop and should be copied to the remote Staging server.
+This `files` directory should be on your local laptop and should be copied to the remote Production server.

 * Copy `~/yourprojectnamehere-isle/data/apache/html/sites/default/files` to `/opt/data/apache/html/sites/default/files`